M.S.W. Adjunct Instructors

 In addition to teaching at the Smith College School for Social Work, Rodriguez teaches in the Columbia University School of Social Work and the Trauma Studies Center of the Institute for Contemporary Psychotherapy.

 Rogers is also a longtime board member, and former president, of the California Society for Clinical Social Work.
+He currently serves as chair of the Ethics Committee and the CEU Committee.

 Rebecca Ross is a psychotherapist in private practice, specializing in gender identity, sexuality, non-monogamy, depression, anxiety, trauma, family, couples, grief and loss.
 She is also a member of the faculty at the Ackerman Institute for the Family, teaching Foundations in Family Therapy, and a clinical associate with the Gender & Family Project in New York, which provides gender affirmative services, training and research.